<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 This is the foundation of any good partnership.
 When you’re coordinating fixture production for dozens or even hundreds of stores, you can’t afford misunderstandings.
 Establishing clear communication channels from day one ensures everyone is aligned on expectations, timelines, and project specs.
 Designate a single point of contact on your team and ask your manufacturer to do the same.
 This streamlines conversations and prevents important details from getting lost.
 Regular updates, whether through scheduled calls or consistent progress reports, keep the project moving forward and allow you to address potential issues before they become major problems.
 A manufacturer with strong project management will make this a priority.

-Create a System for Feedback and Improvement
+Develop a System for Feedback and Improvement

 A great partnership is a two-way street where both sides are committed to getting better.
 Creating a structured system for feedback helps you and your manufacturer identify opportunities for improvement.
 This isn’t just about pointing out flaws; it’s about collaborative problem-solving.
 After a prototype is delivered or a project phase is complete, schedule a review to discuss what worked well and what could be refined.
 This iterative process, especially during the design and prototyping stage, ensures the final product perfectly matches your vision.
 Over time, this open dialogue helps your manufacturer understand your needs more deeply, leading to better service and higher-quality fixtures for all your future rollouts.

-Set Quality Standards and Inspection Rules
+Agree on Quality Standards and Inspections

 To ensure consistency across every single fixture in every single store, you need to define what quality means to you.
 Setting clear standards and inspection rules from the outset is essential for protecting your brand’s integrity.
 Before production begins, work with your manufacturer to create a document that outlines your exact specifications for materials, finishes, and construction.
 This becomes the benchmark for every piece they produce.
 You should also agree on an inspection process.
 Who will conduct inspections, at what stages of production, and what is the protocol if a fixture doesn’t meet the agreed-upon standards?
 A proactive approach to quality control minimizes defects and gives you confidence in the final product.